It’s almost the weekend! Friday!

-Having a routine to your biking is key.
+Having a routine for your biking is key.
 You can’t expect to get results just riding one day a week.
 The trick to that is, you also can’t expect to see weight loss if you are only riding ten minutes one day and an hour another.
 Make sure you are planning out the days you ride, the time you ride, and the days you take off.
 After you make your plan, follow through.
 It won’t help to just write it down.

-Resistance when you ride increases your calorie burn.
+Resistance, when you ride, increases your calorie burn.
 It also increases your metabolism, so you can drop weight.
 There are several main types of resistance, air (pushing through the air and wind), rolling (changes in the tires as they roll on the ground), gravitational (from gravity), and mechanical (from the metal parts of the bike rubbing together).
 There are things that professional cyclists can purchase to increase resistance as they train, but for an amateur cyclist, some ways to alter resistance are including hills in your rides or doing interval training.

 Mix It Up